DeepakIngole/Model-Predictive-Control-2/README.md

 ### 2.3 Model Predictive Control with Latency
 In a real self-driving car the reading of an actuator output is not instaneous.
 There will always be a certain reading latency in the sensor itself and the packet transfer latency from the sensor to the ADAS compute module.
-To model the latency the main thread sleeps for 100ms before sending the updates to the simulator.
+A 100mS latency was added to the kinematic equations between Polyfit and Solve function calls in MPC.cpp lines 387 to 393.

 ---